golang/mock/README.md

   m := NewMockFoo(ctrl)

   // Does not make any assertions.
+Executes the anonymous functions and returns
-Returns 101 when Bar is invoked with 99. m.
+  // its result when Bar is invoked with 99. m.
     EXPECT().
     Bar(gomock.Eq(99)).
-    Return(101).
+    DoAndReturn(func(_ int) int {
+      time.Sleep(1*time.Second)
+      return 101
+    }).
     AnyTimes()

   // Does not make any assertions.
 Returns 103 when Bar is invoked with 101.